 Colorful Standard doesn’t do sales or seasons.
 Instead, they create high-quality, long-lasting clothes that help people buy less over time.

-Through offsets and tree planting, Ecologi has ranked them as a Climate Positive company, and they ship using recycled, FSC-certified packaging.
+Through offsets and tree planting, Ecologi has ranked them as a climate-positive company, and they ship using recycled, FSC-certified packaging.

 Inclusivity: